 Modifying only one half of a hipped roof is likely to result in the roof having an unbalanced appearance.

-The practice of extending a hipped roof on one half of a pair of semi-detached houses to terminate at a raised gable will not generally be accepted unless:
+The practice of extending a hipped roof on one half of a pair of semi-detached houses to terminate at a raised gable will not be accepted unless the other half of the building has already been altered in this way.